Harriet E. Wilson

 Harriet E. Wilson (March 15, 1825 – June 28, 1900) was an African-American novelist.
-She was the first African American to publish a novel on the North American continent.
+She was the first African American to publish a novel in North America.

 Her novel Our Nig, or Sketches from the Life of a Free Black was published anonymously in 1859 in Boston, Massachusetts, and was not widely known.
-The novel was discovered in 1982 by the scholar Henry Louis Gates, Jr., who documented it as the first African-American novel published in the United States.
+The novel was discovered in 1982 by the scholar Henry Louis Gates Jr., who documented it as the first African-American novel published in the United States.

 Born a free person of color (free Negro) in New Hampshire, Wilson was orphaned when young and bound until the age of 18 as an indentured servant.
-She struggled to make a living after that, marrying twice; her only son George died at the age of seven in the poor house, where she had placed him while trying to survive as a widow.
+She struggled to make a living after that, marrying twice.
+Her only son George died at the age of seven in the poor house, where she had placed him while trying to survive as a widow.
 She wrote one novel.
 Wilson later was associated with the Spiritualist church, was paid on the public lecture circuit for her lectures about her life, and worked as a housekeeper in a boarding house.

 Biography

 Born Harriet E. "Hattie" Adams in Milford, New Hampshire, she was the mixed-race daughter of Margaret Ann (or Adams) Smith, a washerwoman of Irish ancestry, and Joshua Green, an African-American "hooper of barrels" of mixed African and Indian ancestry.
-After her father died when Hattie was young, her mother abandoned Hattie at the farm of Nehemiah Hayward Jr., a well-to-do Milford farmer "connected to the Hutchinson Family Singers".
+After her father died when Hattie was young, her mother abandoned Hattie at the farm of Nehemiah Hayward Jr., a wealthy Milford farmer "connected to the Hutchinson Family Singers".
 As an orphan, Adams was bound by the courts as an indentured servant to the Hayward family, a customary way for society at the time to arrange support and education for orphans.
 The intention was that, in exchange for labor, the orphan child would be given room, board and training in life skills, so that she could later make her way in society.

-From their documentary research, the scholars P. Gabrielle Foreman and Reginald H. Pitts believe that the Hayward family were the basis of the "Bellmont" family depicted in Our Nig.
+From their documentary research, the scholars P. Gabrielle Foreman and Reginald H. Pitts believe that the Hayward family were the inspiration for the "Bellmont" family depicted in Our Nig.
 (This was the family who held the young "Frado" in indentured servitude, abusing her physically and mentally from the age of six to 18.
-Foreman and Pitts' material was incorporated in supporting sections of the 2004 edition of Our Nig.)
+Foreman and Pitts' research material was incorporated in supporting sections of the 2004 edition of Our Nig.)

-After the end of her indenture at the age of 18, Hattie Adams (as she was then known), worked as a house servant and a seamstress in households in southern New Hampshire.
+After the end of her indentured servitude at the age of 18, Hattie Adams (as she was then known) worked as a house servant and a seamstress in households in southern New Hampshire.